tendermint/spec/spec/abci/abci.md

 A response code of `0` indicates no error.
 Any other response code indicates to Tendermint that an error occurred.

 These methods also return a `Codespace string` to Tendermint.
-These field is used to disambiguate `Code` values returned by different domains of the application.
+This field is used to disambiguate `Code` values returned by different domains of the application.
 The `Codespace` is a namespace for the `Code`.